jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 Even if the Consumer can’t directly use CDC Testing to drive the shared Contract, or force Providers to run any Consumer tests, the Consumer can still leverage CDC Test concepts.

 Let’s examine each implementation with respect to its own testing.
-I'll start in the middle, move to the upper left and finish with the lower right.
+I'll start in the middle of the Hexagonal design, move to the upper left and finish with the lower right.

 ### Business Logic
 This is the entire `Business Logic’s` known world: